 Protein is another key nutrient, that helps in preventing heart diseases by accelerating the metabolic rate, hence, help in exhausting stored fat reservoirs for energy expenditure.

 Include high protein sources like lean meat, egg whites, low-fat dairy products, beans, and legumes.

 4. Be friends with good fats

 It includes omega- 3 and omega- 6 fats, which actually helps in preventing heart diseases by lowering the LDL cholesterol level and reducing the incidence of inflammation.

 Have more nuts, seeds, and seafood which are good for the heart.

-Drink water– Most important aspect, which is generally been ignored, is the water consumption.
-Keeping yourself hydrated is of utmost importance, that helps body cells to be metabolically active.
+The most important aspect, which is generally been ignored, is water consumption.
+Keeping yourself hydrated is of utmost importance, which helps body cells to be metabolically active.

-Like diet, any form of physical activity is equally important to ensure heart-healthy life.
-The aerobic activity is considered most appropriate for the health of heart and lungs.
+Like diet, any form of physical activity is equally important to ensure a heart-healthy life.
+The aerobic activity is considered most appropriate for the health of the heart and lungs.

-The American Heart Association, for the overall cardiovascular health, minimum 30 minutes of moderate intensity of aerobic activity per day or 5 days a week for a total of 150 minutes is necessary.
+The American Heart Association, for the overall cardiovascular health, a minimum of 30 minutes of moderate-intensity aerobic activity per day or 5 days a week for a total of 150 minutes is necessary.

 By healthy weight, we refer to your BMI (Body Mass Index), which is the relation of body weight in kg divided with the height in meter square.